MAY 19 - 29, 2017

 There’s a great deal of attention on water conservation and smart water use, especially in areas of the country where rain or snowfall are below normal levels.
 Here are some tips to using your old spa water wisely.

-Using gray water serves two purposes:
+Yes.
+Recycling grey water serves two purposes:

 You can also purchase an inexpensive submersible pump for $50 to $100 (make sure it connects to a garden hose where the water comes out or has an adapter).
 With it, you can pump water into storage barrels or apply it directly to the task at hand.